DevChu/zkoss-idempiere-examples/README.md

 # Building the iDempiere ZK EE Components Example Plugin
 By default, iDempiere uses ZK CE as its UI framework.
 To leverage advanced components and features available in ZK EE, an additional ZK EE plugin is required.
-This document provides a step-by-step guide on how to build the `org.idempiere.zkee.comps.example` plugin from the `zkoss-idempiere-examples` repository.
+This document provides a step-by-step guide on how to build the `org.idempiere.zkee.comps.example` plugin from the `zkoss-idempiere-ee-plugin` repository.

 For general iDempiere plugin development guidelines, refer to the [iDempiere Wiki](https://wiki.idempiere.org/en/Developing_Plug-Ins_-_Get_your_Plug-In_running).